 Managing multiple revenue streams

-PaaS brings diverse types of revenue from multiple channels, and you’ll have to prepare your business to manage these streams.
+EaaS brings diverse types of revenue from multiple channels, and you’ll have to prepare your business to manage these streams.
 Not having defined processes for handling revenue streams – be it renting, leasing, selling, or pay-per-use could result in unaccounted usage and revenue loss.

-With PaaS, the ownership of the product remains with you.
+With EaaS, the ownership of the product remains with you.
 You have your assets on your balance sheet, so you’ll have to pre-finance your products to change the payment model from up-front payment to pay-per-use.
 Remodeling your finances would impact your P&L statements, balance sheets, revenue generation, and asset management.

 2. Supply chain integration and logistics